G-Srushti/Quant-Finance-Resources/README.md

 ## Courses and Lectures
 > **Note:** The courses listed below will NOT show any Coursera or Youtube Fams, because those courses are open for all (Anyone can take it,    Medical doctor or lawyer can if needed.)
 I don't want to (or want you to) spend time in these courses because these courses give you a flavor of the subject and not deep understanding.
 Being an engineer, I want to (wish the same for you) use my already learned mathematics skills to advance further in the topic and dive deep, to do some meaningful work and push the boundary.

-> If you had Udemy courses and say "I know ML", I will lash you with a wet noodle (No offense to udemy).
+> If you did Udemy courses and say "I know ML", I will lash you with a wet noodle (No offense to udemy).

 ### Mathematics
  * **Numerical Linear Algebra for Coders** by [fast.ai](https://www.fast.ai)